 Lockpicking is Tedious

-How Can Kay Punch Stormtroopers helmets and not break her hand after?
+How can Kay Punch Stormtroopers’ helmets and not break her hand after?

-It’s misleading to call Star Wars Outlaws an Open World Game
+It’s misleading to call Star Wars Outlaws an Open-World Game

-I think this critique is valid even though it doesn’t play into my opinions about the game.
-Star Wars Outlaws specifically on Wikipedia lists the game as being “Open World”.
-I don’t have an exact definition of Open World when it comes to video games, but if I’m describing a game as Open World, it would be a game where I could explore the entire galaxy and do what I want when I want.
+I think this critique is valid.
 There is a point in the game where Kay has the chance to explore three planets in any order the player chooses.
-That’s not Open World.
-Open World would be giving Kay access to the entire Outer Rim.
+That’s not open world.
+Open world would give Kay access to the entire Outer Rim.
 I don’t want to reveal which planets Kay gets to explore, but I like the planets that were chosen for the game.
-I don’t mind that the game isn’t Open World, I mean Jedi: Fallen Order and Jedi: Survivor wasn’t Open World and I didn’t mind them.
-I think fans are yearning for an Open World game and when Star Wars Outlaws was described as Oepn World and it isn’t, fans were left to be disappointed.
+I don’t mind that the game isn’t open-world.
+I mean, Jedi: Fallen Order and Jedi: Survivor weren’t open-world, and I didn’t mind them.
+I think fans are yearning for an open-world game, and when Star Wars Outlaws was described as that, and it isn’t, fans were left disappointed.

 As I was reading reviews, some gamers described this game as trash or rotten.
 I think that’s harsh.
 Star Wars Outlaws isn’t perfect, but it’s fun.
 I wasn’t expecting to love this game as much as I have.
 There needs to be Nix merch soon because I would buy it in a heartbeat.
 Once I complete the game, I’m going to write my in-depth review where I will dive into everything I love and everything I didn’t about Star Wars Outlaws.